opendilab/DI-engine-docs/source/hands_on/gail.rst

 1. GAIL consists of a generator and a discriminator, trained in an adversarial manner.

-2. The generator is optimized for a surrogate reward, usually by policy-gradient reinforcement learning methods, like TRPO, for its sampling nature.
+2. The generator is optimized for a surrogate reward provided by the discriminator, usually by policy-gradient reinforcement learning methods, like TRPO, for its sampling nature.

 3. The discriminator can be simply optimized by typical gradient descent methods, like Adam, to distinguish expert and generated data.